beginning of content

 Wounds and diabetes

-If you have diabetes, seek advice from your doctor or healthcare professional about caring for wounds.
+People with diabetes are more likely to get wounds.
+If you have diabetes, talk to your doctor or healthcare professional about caring for wounds.

-In people with diabetes, wounds on your feet may go unnoticed due to a loss of feeling called neuropathy.
+Leg or foot ulcers are the most common wounds in people with diabetes.
+Wounds on your feet may go unnoticed due to a loss of feeling called neuropathy.
 These wounds may heal more slowly due to poor blood flow and infection.

 Tetanus

-You should also see a doctor or nurse for a tetanus immunisation within a day if you have had a cut or abrasion and any of the following apply:
+You should also see your doctor or nurse for a tetanus immunisation within a day if you have had a cut or abrasion and any of the following apply:

 Can wounds, cuts and grazes be prevented?